 - Sound more forceful?

-Once or twice a day, take a few minutes to play with these habits.
+Once or twice a day, take a minute to play with these habits.
 Start by making a tiny change to the way you normally speak.
 Then ramp up the amount of change, little by little.

 If people start looking suspicious, you’ll know that you’ve gone a step too far.